Attorney Accreditation; Acts Requiring Accreditation

 Response: Pursuant to 38 C.F.R. § 14.629(b)(1)(iii) and (iv), a qualifying CLE course must be approved for a minimum of 3 hours of CLE credit by any State bar association; therefore, CLE approved by a State other than the one in which you are licensed or admitted is acceptable for purposes of VA accreditation.

-Response: Because VA’s regulations require completion of qualifying CLE “during the first 12-month period following the date of initial accreditation by VA,” at this time,we cannot accept CLE courses taken before accreditation as satisfying the requirements of 38 C.F.R. § 14.629(b).
+Response: Because VA’s regulations require completion of qualifying CLE “during the first 12-month period following the date of initial accreditation by VA,” at this time, we cannot accept CLE courses taken before accreditation as satisfying the requirements of 38 C.F.R. § 14.629(b)(1)(iii).

 Question: I teach a State-bar approved CLE course on veterans law.
-Does an attendee have to have the VA Form 21a submitted to your office BEFORE getting credit for attending a workshop/CLE course?
-What if they attended a veterans law workshop in April 2008 before the new regulation became effective?
+Does an attendee have to have the VA Form 21a submitted to your office before getting credit for attending a workshop/CLE course?

 Question: What specific proof of attendance and State bar approval is required by VA for purposes of accreditation?